 - MoneyTap - Future Plans

-MoneyTap claims to be India’s first app-based personal line of credit for consumers.
-Started by three serial entrepreneurs Bala Parthasarathy, Kunal Verma, and Anuj Kacker, the company was incorporated in October 2015.
-MoneyTap lets consumers secure a line of credit up to Rs 5 Lakh, with the entire KYC process happening through their mobile app.
+MoneyTap is headquartered in Bangalore(India).
+Started by three serial entrepreneurs Bala Parthasarathy, Kunal Verma, and Anuj Kacker, MoneyTap was incorporated in October 2015.
+MoneyTap offers instant personal loan of up to Rs 5 Lakh, with the entire KYC process happening through their mobile app.

-The main aim of the company is to deliver quick and flexible loans to individuals in partnership with banks, smoothly and efficiently.
+The main aim of MoneyTap is to deliver quick and flexible personal loans to individuals in partnership with banks, smoothly and efficiently.

 MoneyTap - Industry Details